 If you desire, we would be happy to review a draft of your grant request before final submission.

 As of 2019, the Foundation will only have two grant cycles.

-- December 31 - Grants submitted by this date will be awarded in April of the following year.
+- First Cycle Deadline: December 31st - Grants submitted by this date will be awarded in April of the following year.

-- August 31 - Grants submitted by this date will be awarded in December.
+- Second Cycle Deadline: August 31st - Grants submitted by this date will be awarded in December.

 If there is a more urgent time frame for any request, please contact us for more specific advice.